 (e) The President shall have such other powers, functions and duties as the Executive may delegate or prescribe.

-(f) The President, together with the Vice President and the Executive Officer, shall prepare the agenda for all General Meetings and Special General Meetings of the Association.
+(f) The President, together with the Vice President and the Secretariat, shall prepare the agenda for all General Meetings and Special General Meetings of the Association.

 15.2 VICE PRESIDENT